Chisomnwa/Traffic_Analysis_and_Prediction/README.md

  - We also notice that we have less traffic during the weekend and steady traffic during the weekdays.

  - Junction 4 was created to reduce the overall traffic situation on the axis which seemed to work.

-Participation of Team Members for the Successful Completion of this Project
+# Participation of Team Members for the Successful Completion of this Project

-Chisom Promise Nnamnai - Project Lead
+Chisom Promise Nnamanai - Project Lead

 Pearse Jim - Assistant Project Lead

 Victoria Udoh - Assistant Project Lead

-## Team members who actively Collaborated on the Exploratory Data Analysis Task
+## Exploratory Analysis Task Group (Active Members)

 Chisom Promise